ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. Example output:
 6

+Example with empty entries:
+PATH=/bin::::/home:/usr:::::/home/me
+. ./3-paths
+6

 ## Notes

 - The script is exactly two lines long.
 - The first line is the shebang `#!/bin/bash`.
-- The second line counts PATH directories using an array and outputs the total number.
+- The second line counts PATH entries using `tr` and `wc -l`.
 - Works correctly even if PATH contains empty entries (::).